At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the team dynamics, training opportunities, and the local authority's approach to social work.
+Prepare thoughtful questions about the team dynamics, training opportunities, and the challenges faced by the Assessment Team.
 This shows your genuine interest in the role and helps you assess if it's the right fit for you.